fullstacktraining/mean-stack-hero/readme.md

 The overall aim of the course is to enable to you confidently build all different types of application using the MEAN stack.

 To do this, the course is divided into sections, each section focusing on a different goal.
-The first five sections work together building a full application, with an overall outcome of showing how to **architect and build complete MEAN applications**.
+The five sections work together building a full application, with an overall outcome of showing how to **architect and build complete MEAN applications**.

 ## The sections